ahuxtable1327/whats-cookin-starter-kit/README.md

 6. [Instructions](#instructions)

 ## Overview
-  What's Cookin is a recipe application designed to allow users to search, and save recipes.
+  What's Cookin is a recipe application designed to allow users to search and save recipes.

 ## Instructions for cloning
   1. Clone this repo to your local machine